Kremenchuk flight college of National Aviation University: Post-Ukraine independence

 After the breakup of the Soviet Union the school was renamed Kremenchug Flight College in 1993.
 Since 2003 the college has been part of the National Aviation University along with Sloviansk college, Kryvyi Rih college, Zhytomyr military institute and other campuses.

 In its more than 50-year history KFC NAU has trained more than 60,000 professionals from Ukraine and CIS countries; and approximately 7,000 aviation specialists from 73 other countries (including Australia, Bulgaria, Spain, Iran, India, Canada, China, Congo, Cuba, Laos, Libya, Mexico, Germany, Nepal, Poland, USA and Ecuador).
-Training and retraining of foreign specialists was and remains one of the biggest priorities of Kremenchug Flight College NAU.
+Training and retraining of foreign specialists was and remains one of the priorities of Kremenchug Flight College NAU.

 KFC NAU has specialised in the field of training and retraining of helicopter personnel.
 Fixed-wing aircraft used include the Yakovlev Yak-18T and Antonov An-2; training helicopters used over the years include the Aerocopter AK-1-3, Kamov Ka-15, Kamov Ka-26, Mil Mi-1, Mil Mi-2, Mil Mi-4, Mil Mi-8 and Mil Mi-26.